shpml/fundamentals/09_chapter/02_lesson.md

 Conditional statements are the expressions that allow us to test whether or not to perform an action.

 One of these conditionals is an `if` statement.
-An `if` statement will take in a condition and, if that condition is "truthy," will run whatever code you specify.
+An `if` statement will take in a condition and, if that condition is "truthy," run whatever code you specify.
 Here's an example of an `if` statement in action:

 ```javascript
 if (x > 10) {